rabbit721/QPPNet/README.md

 ### Examples for Testing a trained model

-- Testing a model trained on TPC-H benchmark (SF=1) dataset for 4000 epochs on TPC-H benchmark (SF=10) dataset Please make sure that models are saved in `./saved_model`
+- Testing a model trained on TPC-H benchmark (SF=1) dataset for 4000 epochs on TPC-H benchmark (SF=10) dataset.
+  Please make sure that models are saved in `./saved_model`

   ```
   python3 main.py --test_time --dataset TPCH -s 4000 --data_dir ./dataset/tpch_dataset/tpch10G/900-exp_res_by_temp/
   ```

-- Testing a model trained on the TPC-C benchmark for 10000 epochs on the smallbank dataset Please make sure that models are saved in `./saved_model`
+- Testing a model trained on the TPC-C benchmark for 10000 epochs on the smallbank dataset.
+  Please make sure that models are saved in `./saved_model`

   ```